slisovski/slisovski.rbind.io/README.md

 ## Update the homepage

-In the **Git** panel you can now commit the changes (please use an informative Commit message), and pull to the `master` branche of the repository.
+In the **Git** panel you can now commit the changes (please use an informative Commit message), and push to the `master` branche of the repository.
 The homepage will be updated automatically (after a couple of minutes).

 Note: You need to setup a token to be able to pull and push to the GitHub repository.
 The R package `gitcreds` can help to setup and register the token.